-As a first step in preparing the Summary-Analysis Paper which is due Week 5, students develop a one- to two-page formal outline using alphanumeric format.
-The outline must include the main claim from a chosen opinion article, section headings for introduction, article summary, article analysis, and conclusion, and links for at least three sources that the student has chosen as relevant evidence for or against the claim made by the author of the chosen article.
-To further refine experience with APA conventions, the outline must follow 7th edition APA style guidelines including title and reference pages (where the links to three chosen references for evidence will be placed), page headers with right-aligned page numbers, and all text will be double-spaced in Times New Roman 12-point font.
+As a first step in preparing the informative academic research paper that is due Week 5, students develop a one- to two-page formal outline using alphanumeric format.
+The outline must include a research question, a working thesis, 3 working subtopics, and the links for at least three sources that the student has chosen as relevant evidence for the paper.
+To gain experience with APA conventions, the outline must follow 7th edition APA style guidelines including title, abstract, and reference pages (will include links to three chosen references), page headers with page numbers, and be double-spaced in Times New Roman 12-point font.